roboryman/Collections/README.md

 - User ability to add/delete columns (URL, Genre, Description, etc.)
 - Import using API (import from massive lists like Alexa; the URL and Description is already there for you, and already ranked)

+# Status

+I am currently working on implementing sorting functionality.

-Feel free to commit some ideas if you want :)
+Feel free to commit some ideas if you want :-)